Murder of Sophie Lancaster

 The murder of Sophie Lancaster occurred in England in August 2007.
-The victim and her boyfriend, Robert Maltby, were attacked by a group of teenage boys in Stubbylee Park in Bacup, Lancashire on 11 August 2007.
+Lancaster and her boyfriend, Robert Maltby, were attacked by a group of teenage boys in Stubbylee Park in Bacup, Lancashire on 11 August 2007.
 As a result of the severe head injuries Lancaster sustained in the attack, she went into a coma from which she never regained consciousness.
 She died of her injuries thirteen days later.
 The police said the attack may have been linked to the couple wearing gothic fashion and being members of the goth subculture.

 Five teenage boys were later arrested and charged with murder.
-Two of them, Ryan Herbert and Brendan Harris, were convicted of the murder of Lancaster and sentenced to life imprisonment.
+Two of them, Ryan Herbert and Brendan Harris, were convicted of murder and sentenced to life imprisonment.
 The other three were convicted and jailed for grievous bodily harm against Maltby.
 A charity, The Sophie Lancaster Foundation, was established in Lancaster's name after her death.
 Numerous events have paid tribute to her locally, nationally and internationally.
 Plays, films, art and books have covered the issues surrounding the attack.

 Background

 Sophie Lancaster

 Sophie Louise Lancaster (born 26 November 1986) grew up in Haslingden and attended Stonefold Primary School and Haslingden High School.
+The youngest of two children, Lancaster was a vegetarian since the age of six, and a pacifist.
+She enjoyed reading, sometimes finishing an entire book in a day, and was a fan of the Harry Potter series.
+Sophie was in her early teens when she first started wearing gothic fashion and accessories.
+Her, mother, Sylvia, said: "I thought she looked beautiful and very cool.
+At just over 5ft and very petite, she’d always been such a quiet, shy girl, so I was pleased that she was learning to express herself.
+Her new look seemed to give her more confidence."
+At the time of her death, Sophie was on a gap year, working at HMV, and planned to attend Accrington and Rossendale College to do an English degree, hoping to become either a journalist or a youth worker.

-She was on a gap year and planned to attend Accrington and Rossendale College to do an English degree.
-She had hoped to become either a journalist or a youth worker.
-Lancaster had been in a relationship with Robert Maltby, a 21-year-old art student from Bacup, for around two years.
-They had been living together on King Street in Bacup for around six months.
-Both had a long-standing attachment to the goth subculture.
-The couple's families described them as "Goths", and said: "They're both intelligent, sensitive kids.
+Lancaster had been in a relationship with Robert Maltby, a 21-year-old art student from Bacup, for almost three years.
+Before moving in with Sophie, Robert lived with his parents, Tracy and David, and older brother, Christopher, and attended Bacup and Rawtenstall Grammar School.
+The couple first met in 2004, and at the time of the attack, they had been living together on King Street in Bacup for around six months.
+Like Sophie, Robert also had a long-standing attachment to the goth subculture.
+Both were fans of bands such as Korn, Slipknot and My Chemical Romance, and their favourite film was The Crow.
+Robert was working for the summer at J&J Ormerod, a local kitchen and bedroom-manufacturing firm, at the time of Sophie's death.
+The couple's families described them as "goths", and said: "They're both intelligent, sensitive kids.
 They're not the sort of people to get in trouble, but they have had problems in the past because they stand out."